 Frances S. Lee

-Frances is currently a 2020-21 Hugo House writing fellow and is working on a series of secular litanies for the spiritual sustenance of activists.
-In 2020, they were awarded a Seventh Wave residency, where they penned an essay about the necessity of bridge people and bridge work through crisis.
+Frances is a Ministry Fellow at Harvard Divinity School.
+They were a 2020-21 Hugo House Fellow, and penned secular litanies for the spiritual sustenance of activists.
+In 2020, Frances was awarded a Seventh Wave residency, where they crafted an essay about the necessity of bridge people and bridge work through crisis.
 In 2019, Frances completed an Environmental Justice Journalism fellowship with the Seattle Globalist, where they investigated how warming oceans are affecting subsistence and ceremonial shellfish harvest for Indigenous tribes in Washington state.

-Frances hold a MA in Cultural Studies from the University of Washington Bothell.
+Frances holds a MA in Cultural Studies from the University of Washington Bothell and a BA in Sociology from the University of Texas at Austin.
 CV available upon request.